 Many experts claim that Internet shopping has helped to damage “brick and mortar” shopping stores.
 That’s why retail is in such trouble.
-But it has also done something else: it’s opened the door to cyber criminals in ways that nobody ever imagined.
+But it has also done something else: it’s opened the door to cybercriminals in ways that nobody ever imagined.

 How do they steal your data and personal information?
-They create phony or “spoof” websites that look just like Amazon, eBay, Macy’s and others.
+They create phoney or “spoof” websites that look just like Amazon, eBay, Macy’s and others.
 While you think you’re signing up on Amazon’s website, you’re really signing up on a spoof site and entering all of your personal data and credit card numbers on a cyber criminal’s website.

 To avoid this ploy, always verify that the website you think you’re on is the real website!
-And only shop on websites that are known – never sign up for “free” bonus merchandise or enter credit card information on a website you’ve never heard of before.
+And the only shop on websites that are known – never sign up for “free” bonus merchandise or enter credit card information on a website you’ve never heard of before.
 You’re just asking for trouble.
 Also, only use websites with a URL that use HTTPS – (the “S” means secure).
 Don’t use the older websites that only use HTTP.

 Using the Internet on Public Wi-Fi